pagkly/Zed/Investopedia4/Kijun Line (Base Line) Definition and Tactics.md

 The Kijun Line, or Base Line, is part of the Ichimoku Cloud indicator.

-The Ichimoku Cloud is a technical indicator that defines [[support and resistance]](https://www.investopedia.com/trading/support-and-resistance-basics/), measures momentum, and provides buy and sell [[signals]](https://www.investopedia.com/terms/t/trade-signal.asp).
+The Ichimoku Cloud is a technical indicator that defines [[support and resistance]](https://www.investopedia.com/trading/support-and-resistance-basics/), measures [[Momentum|momentum]], and provides buy and sell [[signals]](https://www.investopedia.com/terms/t/trade-signal.asp).
 Its developer, Goichi Hosoda, designed the indicator to be a "one look equilibrium chart".

 There are several different lines included in the Ichimoku Cloud indicator.